Governed Intelligence

-Grounded Evidence-Backed Policy-Aligned Safe to Act On
+Fact vs Inference Evidence-Backed Decision Integrity Safe to Act On

 Disconnected signals representing AI systems that are monitored but not grounded